-Students on an approved leave of absence are not eligible for federal financial aid, including Federal Direct Loans.
+Students on an approved leave are not eligible for federal financial aid, including Federal Direct Loans.
 In some cases, student loans may not be deferred for the entirety of a leave.
-Students should contact Student Financial Services on the Reynolda Campus or the Office for Student Aid on the Medical School Campus for additional information.
+Students should contact the Financial Aid office for more information.